 To take out a pay monthly phone you will be credit checked so you need to be at least of 18 years of age to take out a mobile phone contract.
-There is no way around this.
+There is no way around this as you need a credit or debit card to verify your identity and the ability to set up a direct debit facility.

 Today's question comes from an anonymous user who has a question regarding selling a mobile phone whilst still tied into a monthly contract.
 They ask: